makestuff/udfs/README.md

 ## TODO
 * BBC cannot save data to disk images yet.
-* Perhaps the choice of disc image should be made by the BBC?
+* Perhaps the choice of disk image should be made by the BBC?

 ## SOFTWARE